mozilla/bigquery-etl/README-CLAUDE-CODE.md

 This project is currently under development.
-In order to integrate Claude Code using this integration, clone or fork the repo and locally check out this branch.
+In order to use this Claude Code integration, clone or fork the repo and locally check out this branch.

 ```bash
 git checkout claude-bqetl-poc